strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 }
 ```

-### Exercise
+### Exercise phase
 In this phase we prepare our component, which is tested.
-In our case it is set of operation that can modified state of our
+In our case it is set of operations that modify the state of our
-components for instance updating configuration of `Kafka`, `KafkaConnect` or creating new listeners in `Kafka` and more.
+components, for instance updating configuration of `Kafka` or `KafkaConnect`, creating new listeners in the `Kafka` CR, and so on.

-### Verify
+### Verify phase

-When your environment is ready from the previous phase then incomes checks of state, message exchange and so on.
+When our environment is ready from the previous phase, then we need verify.
+This usually involves checking the component's state (possibly via the `status` section of the CR), and also verifing other observable outcomes (for example that messages were send and received).
-In this code snippet you can see verification phase, where we verify that configuration of the Kafka custom resource is successfully set.
+In this code snippet is typical, you can see that we verify the configuration of the Kafka custom resource is successfully set.
-Moreover, we verify that specific property is correctly set inside Kafka pod.
+and that a specific property is correctly set inside Kafka pod.

 ```
 @TestFactory